 Sometimes schools may ask parents to keep their child at home without excluding them.
 This is often portrayed as doing the parent and child a favour by not making it official.
 This is not lawful, even if you agree to it.
 If the head teacher does not want your child in school for disciplinary reasons they must go through the formal exclusions process.

 Children should not be asked to stay at home because the school can't provide for their special educational needs.
 If this happens, remind the school that this amounts to an unlawful unofficial exclusion.
 You may also wish to tell the exclusions officer in your local authority that this is happening.

 Sometimes children with special educational needs can show poor behaviour because they are feeling frustrated in their learning.
 They may also have emotional difficulties or a disability which affects the way they behave.
 Before excluding a child with SEN, the school should look first at what additional support is needed or whether a different school would be more suitable.
-If your child has a statement of SEN or EHC Plan then the school should consider bringing forward the annual review or holding an emergency review.
+If your child has an Education Health Care (EHC) Plan then the school should consider bringing forward the annual review or holding an emergency interim review.

 Before deciding to exclude head teachers should take account of factors that may have affected the child’s behaviour such as bullying, mental health issues, bereavement or unidentified SEN.

 Where children are at risk of exclusion, schools should look at early intervention to address the underlying causes of the poor behaviour.
 If a child shows persistent disruptive behaviour, heads should consider a multi-agency assessment.
 This may pick up unidentified special educational needs but also wider family issues affecting the child.

 Some groups are overrepresented in exclusion statistics.
 These include children with SEN, children eligible for free school meals, children from particular racial groups and looked after children.
 Head teachers should look at providing extra support to these groups to try to reduce the risk of exclusion.